This project was a collaboration with Te Manatū Waka Ministry of Transport and concluded in April 2023

 We have completed stage 1 of this project which was an interactive Pol.is conversation.
 You can view the outcomes here.

-Stage 2 will be a set of deliberative workshops, where a select group of citizens will join the conversation in person and learn more about the issues.
+In stage 2 we ran a set of deliberative workshops, where a select group of citizens joined the conversation in person, learned more about the issues and shared their perspectives.